 - From Metal Gear Solid 4: Gekkos.
 While their greatest weapons are their legs, Gekkos come equipped with small machine guns in their heads and can be modified with heavier machine guns, grenade launchers, and rocket launchers as well.

 - Moreso than the Gekko, Metal Gear Rising: Revengeance have Grads, that use conventional weapons like machine guns and rockets (as opposed to Gekkos, which will kick and stomp its targets) and can switch between using wheels on its legs and walking.

-- G-Police 2 had the Raptor, a bipedal, walking, gliding tank.
-It was awesome.
+- G-Police: Weapons of Justice has the Raptor, a bipedal, walking, gliding tank.
+It's awesome.

-- The Next War mod for Civilization talks about the problems walkers would face in the Civopedia.
-After mentioning said problems, the civopedia justifies all of them by saying that walkers are cool, making them worthwhile.
+- The Next War mod for Civilization IV talks about the problems walkers would face and how impractical they are in the Civopedia.
+After mentioning said problems, it justifies all of them by saying that walkers are cool, making them worthwhile.